Best Nikon D7100 SD Memory Cards

 The following is a quick estimation of how many large JPEGs pictures you can be expecting to be saved on a SD card:

 Speed ratings of an SD memory card is dependant on the sequential write and read transfer speeds of the card.
-SD card write speed is critical for clearing the camera buffer for continuous shooting and recording video.
+Faster cards are important for being able to clear the camera’s buffer for continuous shooting and recording video.

 With video, a slow card can cause a sudden end to shooting.
 The video file might also be corrupted.
 If you are going to record video, it is crucial the SD card you use meets the minimum requirements of the D7100.